zebscripts/AFK-Daily/README.md

        - Change the phone model to `Google Pixel 2`
 2. **AFK Arena:** Install the game.
 Duh.
 3. **USB Debugging:** Visit [this link](https://www.xda-developers.com/install-adb-windows-macos-linux/) on how to enable USB Debugging.
 It's in the beginning, under the `Phone Setup` part. *The settings on Nox are inside a folder called Tools.*
+4. **Script settings:** Nox uses it's on `adb`, and I do not know where you have it installed on your machine.
+Because of this you'll have to let the script know where the location of it is:
+   1. Go to the Nox installation folder (on windows you can right click the app and click on "Go to folder location")
+   2. You should now be inside a `bin` folder, where you can find the `Nox.exe` file, as well as the `nox_adb.exe` file
+   3. Copy the path of the current location (click on the bar on the top where the folder names are and copy it)
+   4. Every time you run the script, you'll also have to insert the path like so: `./deploy.sh nox path/to/nox/bin/nox_adb.exe`

 <hr>